AVerteC/c-asgn0/README_asgn4.md

   **Worker specific behavior**

   When worker threads get a request from the Work Queue Superstructure, they get the queue mutex lock first.
 Then they take a request node from the head of any of the resource queues that do not have the processing flag as true on the resource queue.
 Worker threads cannot get requests from resource queues that have the processing flag as true.
 When the request that the worker gets is stuck and needs polling, the worker will poll the request.
 If the request has content to read, then the worker thread continues the request with continue_request or continue_connection when needed.
-Otherwise, the worker thread will get the queue mutex lock and add the request to the head of the corresponding resource queue, then unlock the queue mutex lock, and set the resource queue's processing flag to false.
+Otherwise, if the request is stuck, the worker thread will get the queue mutex lock and add the request to the head of the corresponding resource queue to be processed again, then unlock the queue mutex lock, and set the resource queue's processing flag to false.

   **Additional functions**